Proclaim Christ To The World

 Like and Share This:

 Peace.
 Love.
-Go Forth and Evangelize.
+Go Forth and Come and See, Then Go and Tell.

 Back to Growth?